 Reducing friction in an onboarding or activation funnel can have a lasting impact on retention.
-If there is a minimal, or even non existent barrier to entry, the likelihood of someone continuing to use your tool or product increases exponentially. |
+If there is a minimal, or even nonexistent barrier to entry, the likelihood of someone continuing to use your tool or product increases exponentially.

 Step 1: Determine what “Activation” means for you

 The word “activation” can mean a lot of different things to different people – even in the same company!
 Simply put, activation is when users find that ‘ah-ha’ moment.
-This is usually a metric that happens early on, is done quickly, and shows that users are starting to get value out of your tool.

 Step 2: Analyze your feature!

 Now it’s time to analyze your activation feature.
-We will cover how to understand general usage, AND identify where drop off is occurring in your activation flow.
+We will cover how to understand general usage AND identify where drop-off is occurring in your activation flow.

 What does this tell you?

-From this funnel, you can identify major drop off points.
-If there are multiple major drop off points, narrow your focus by analyzing the largest drop first.
+From this funnel, you can identify major drop-off points.
+If there are multiple major drop-off points, narrow your focus by analyzing the largest drop first.

 What does this tell you?

-Query #3 | Analyze a more detailed funnel |
+Chart 4: Analyze a more detailed funnel

 What does this tell you?